sanasikandar/Fastapi-MySql/README.md

 GRANT ALL PRIVILEGES ON tododb.* TO 'devuser'@'%';
 FLUSH PRIVILEGES;
 ⚙️ Configuration
-Update your MySQL connection details in main.py if needed:
+Update MySQL connection details in main.py if needed:

 python
 Copy